Terkea/flask_api_template/readme.md

 - `@token_required` makes sure that before querying the user exist and has a valid token.
-Each token is `encoded` using the `config['SECRET_KEY']` and has a lifespan of 30 minutes by default.
+Each token is `encoded` using the `config['SECRET_KEY']` and has a lifespan of 365 days by default.

 - Attach the following code on the top of the defined method to make the endpoint `admin-only`